Settings

 The Secret Keys section stores credentials and API keys required by integrated third-party services or UI components.

-These secrets are used in various parts of the platform, such as forms or automation scripts, and are always encrypted.
+These secrets are used in various parts of the platform, such as web interfaces or automation scripts, and are always encrypted.

 Use Cases

-- reCAPTCHA V3: Prevents bot submissions in forms.
+- reCAPTCHA V3: Prevents bot submissions in web interface forms.

-- Google Spreadsheet: Enables export of form/report data.
+- Google Spreadsheet: Enables export of form/report data from reporting systems.

-- Google Drive Picker: Lets users select files from Google Drive within forms.
+- Google Drive Picker: Lets users select files from Google Drive within web forms.

-- OpenAI: Connects to AI services like text generation or enrichment.
+- OpenAI: Connects to AI services like text generation or enrichment for process automation.

 Fields Per Provider